OpenSourceEconomics/dcegm/docs/source/guides/practitioner_guide.rst

         }

-.. dropdown:: Model Configuration
+.. dropdown:: Model Configuration (model_config)

-    The `model_config` dictionary specifies all structural elements of your dynamic model.
-It includes required and optional elements.
+    The `model_config` dictionary specifies the structure of the model.
+It is processed internally by the software and creates the decision tree of the dynamic programming model.
+We will now document the mandatory keys of the `model_config` dictionary before we turn to the optional ones.
+The mandatory keys are:

+    - `n_periods`: Number of period.
+Needs to be an integer largern than 1.
+    - `choices`: Discrete choices of the model.
+Consecutive integers starting from 0.
+Either provided as a list or as a integer, which then is converted to a list with consecutive integers starting from 0 and to the inter minus 1.
+    - `continuous_states`: Dictionary containing the grids for continuous variable.
+The dictionary requires
+        - `assets_end_of_period`: The grid for the end of period assets, which is required for the egm step.
+It is expected as a numpy array and with monotonic increasing values.